 At the end of the day, the only thing that really matters is that we are together.
 Where we are, what we do and what we eat aren’t all that important.
 I know there will be years when we aren’t together and that’s all the more reason to embrace the times that we are.
 To say I am thankful for those times is the understatement of the year.
 They are, literally, what makes my heart beat.

 So this Thanksgiving I’m not going to think ahead to what may or may not happen next year.
 This year is all that matters.
 Live in the moment so to speak.
 I hope you do the same…because no matter what stage your family is in, I can guarantee there will be changes.
 Be thankful for today…be thankful for your time together and be thankful at home.

 *The links on this page lead to shops and websites (like Amazon) where I am an affiliate.
 Click HERE for my complete Disclosure Statement.

 Here are sources for some of the items used in my tablescape:

 Placemats and tan salad plates from Pier 1

 Tutorial for the DIY No Sew Linen Napkins

 **I made the clay tags but honestly, I winged it.
-I wanted to add them to my online shop as a way to personalize my line of stockings.
 I used a combination of online tutorials and I think they came out pretty good.
 Definitely something I enjoyed so if you want to give them a try start HERE.

 I’d love for you to stop by a few of the other blogs on the tour.
 They are all amazing.